apigear-io/apigear-docs/docs/topics/idl.md

 ### Module

 A module is identified by its name.
 A module should be normally a URI where all parts are lowercase (e.g. `entertainment.tuner`).
-A module may import other modules with the primary purpose being to ensure that dependencies are declared inside the APIGear file.
+A module may import other modules with the primary purpose being able to ensure that dependencies are declared inside the api document.

 ```js